googleapis/gapic-generator-cpp/docs/STATUS.md

 ## In progress designs ##

+The generator and generated client surface are expected to follow the strictures of Google's [API Improvement Proposals](https://aip.dev/) (AIPs).
+Requirements for client library generators are available [here](https://aip.dev/client-libraries/4210).

 The limitations of the generator require little to no design or discussion: they are straightforward feature implementations and conformance to the standard set by the other microgenerators.
 The serious design decisions relate to the generated surface and gax-owned helper types and library code.

 A tentative, verbal decision was made to support asynchronous method variants by providing client methods that return `gax::future<gax::StatusOr<Response>>`.